ellamkoch/wk3-lvl3-react/README.md

 * Filters the hours to match whatever day was clicked
 * Renders a simple time → temperature list

-We kept the design clean and beginner-friendly.

-Removing the date from the time string is listed as a future enhancement.
+In the future, I'd like to figure out how to remove the date from the time string for the data that's shown on the page.

 ### 5. Updated WeekPage to render both Daily + Hourly